 The Quiet One: Grimsrud, though for good reason.
 To the point that when Peter Stormare first saw the script he almost couldn't find his part!
 Native American Shep also counts, responding in a similar manner as Grimsrud to Marge's questions, except for when he's beating Showalter for blowing his involvement.

-Rape as Drama: It's heavily implied Grimsrud raped and killed Mrs. Lundegaard, foreshadowed by his lustful gazes at her earlier in the film.
+Rape as Drama: It's heavily implied Grimsrud rapes Jean before killing her, foreshadowed by his lustful gazes at her when Showalter's trying to get the TV to work

 How Mrs. Lundegaard was killed is unclear - based on arterial blood spray on the opposite wall, it could be argued that her throat was cut or she was bludgeoned, or likely even shot with the pistol Grimsrud had used to kill the trooper.